comzeal / Getty Images

 Cause: A type of poxvirus that is passed along by skin-to-skin contact (a child can spread the virus to other parts of his body) or swimming in a pool that’s been contaminated by someone with molluscum.

 Home care: Since the infection is harmless, mild and clears up without treatment, there’s not much parents need to do at home.

 See a doctor: If your child is bothered by the bumps or they spread quickly or leave pits in the skin, discuss treatment options with your family doctor or dermatologist.
-Possibilities include: a prescription cream that revs up infection-fighting cells in the skin, a blistering compound, and surgically scraping away the growths.
+Possibilities include a prescription cream that revs up infection-fighting cells in the skin, a blistering compound, and surgically scraping away the growths.kickstand/ Getty Images

-Look for: Flesh-coloured domes, or flat, callous-like growths on the soles of the feet (plantar warts) that may have a dark dot in the middle.
+Look for: Flesh-colored domes, or flat, callous-like growths on the soles of the feet (plantar warts) that may have a dark dot in the middle.

-Where: Typically on the hands, feet and face.
+Where: These hallmarks of viral illnesses typically appear on the hands, feet and face.

 Cause: Various types of papillomavirus that are transmitted by physical contact; can spread from one part of the body to another.